drmanhatin/drmanhatin.github.io/_posts/2021-11-11-removing-the-background-of-an-image-using-azure-functions-and-AI.md

         <figcaption> Cat without background.</figcaption>
 </figure>

- Perfect, right?
+In the two images above you can see the result of processing an image with the image-background-remove-tool.
+I think the result is pretty good!

 Now I want to be able to communicate with this application over HTTP instead of using the command line.
 I also need to deploy it in a scalable manner - removing backgrounds is pretty CPU intensive work.
 And that's where Azure Functions are very useful!

 <br/><br/>